 The review you are going to read is an unprejudiced review of the Ambrosia BluCon and in no way influenced by Ambrosia.
 For convenience, I have also included links to my Amazon Store.
 Amazon pays a small commission for any sales from these links.

-My review of the Ambrosia BluCon reader will focus on the following areas:
+My review of the Ambrosia BluCon for the Libre CGM will focus on the following areas:

 Table of Contents

-- What is the Ambrosia NightRider BluCon Device?
+- What is the Ambrosia NightRider BluCon Device for Libre CGM?

 - What is included with the Ambrosia BluCon NFC Reader?